Quantifying culinary diversity across countries.

 EGGS AND DAIRY IN CYPRIOT CUISINE

-Yogurt is a staple in Cypriot cooking, both as an ingredient and as a side alongside rich, meaty stews.
-Trachanas (or Tarhana) is a traditional dish, one of the oldest in Eastern Mediterranean, made from cracked wheat, fermented with yogurt or buttermilk.
-It is prepared as a soup with chicken broth, mainly in winter months, providing a comforting nutrition.
+Yogurt is a staple in Cypriot cooking, both as an ingredient and as a side alongside meaty stews.
+Trachanas (or tarhana) is a traditional dish, one of the oldest in Eastern Mediterranean, made from cracked wheat, fermented with yogurt.
+It is prepared as a soup with chicken broth, mainly in winter, for comforting nutrition.
 It is somewhat surprising that cooks in rustic places don’t usually put trahana on their menus, but modern chefs do.

 Icon